diazalonsodavid/gobetween-ansible-deploy/README.md

 ## Purpose

-This repository provides a production-ready Docker setup for [GoBetween](https://github.com/yyyar/gobetween), a modern TCP load balancer and proxy.
+This repository provides a Docker setup for [GoBetween](https://github.com/yyyar/gobetween).

 The container is designed to run with an external configuration file mounted as a volume, allowing for flexible forwarding of TCP traffic in both on-premise and cloud environments.